 Ghost Pro is a fully managed and hosted service, similar to that of WordPress.com.
 There is no need to worry about installation, setup, security or updates; this is all taken care of by the Ghost team.

-You can also self-host Ghost just like you can with WordPress, but Ghost is far more technically challenging when it comes to the installation and setup process.
+You can also self-host Ghost just like you can with WordPress, but Ghost is far more technically challenging when it comes to the installation and setup process and not many web hosts support the platform - yet.

-Ghost does have its own command line, ‘Ghost-CLI’, which makes it possible to install or update with a single command, but I would recommend that you stick with Ghost Pro if you want to avoid dealing with technical headaches.
+Ghost does have its own command line, ‘Ghost-CLI’, which makes it possible to install or update with single-line commands, but I would recommend that you stick with Ghost Pro if you want to avoid dealing with technical headaches.

 The Ghost user interface has a minimalistic look and feel; it’s speedy, there is no bloat, and there is no need for plugins, which I found very refreshing.

-SEO features are built-in, and you get an awesome writing experience thanks to the minimalistic, distraction-free editor that prevents any interruptions to the flow of writing, it’s simply delighful.
+SEO features are built-in, and you get an awesome writing experience thanks to the minimalistic, distraction-free editor that prevents any interruptions to the flow of writing, it’s simply delightful.

 One feature I did see missing from Ghost was article commenting, which was a little disappointing.
 There is no way for visitors or members to spark conversations or give you feedback on articles.